conventions

 {}

-Your Integrated Development Environment (IDE) will take care of this for you
+The Integrated Development Environment (IDE) takes care of this

 quotes